Get The Snappy MRHS Newsletter by Email!

 Here's something you won't want to miss.
 On Friday 19 September there will be a centennial Banquet at the Marconi Conference Center in Marshall, CA.

 This banquet and presentation will be held in the renovated powerhouse at the original Marconi receiving station site on the scenic east shore of Tomales Bay.
 Mingle for drinks on the terrace overlooking the bay and then enjoy a banquet in the historic atmosphere to celebrate the first trans-Pacific wireless transmission across the Pacific to Hawaii in September of 1914.
 The event is a fund raiser for the Maritime Radio Historical Society.
 Tickets are $100 for full admittence to the banquet and the presentation.
 The benefit supports ongoing efforts by the MRHS in partnership with the National Park Service to preserve and restore the historic equipment and operations at the radio sites and make them available for public tours and education.
-President of the Maritime Radio Historical Society, Richard Dillman will be the featured speaker along with a surprise guest.
+President of the Maritime Radio Historical Society, Richard Dillman will be the featured speaker.

 Click below to purchase tickets for this event.
 There are only 45 places available at the banquet so get your ticket order in early.